 There are several things you can do to help keep your dog’s teeth in good shape.
 Start a dental care routine as early as possible in your dog’s life and stick with it.

-Tooth brushing is the gold standard when it comes to oral hygiene and should be done every 24-48 hours in order to be effective.
-Start when your dog is a puppy so he gets used to the feeling of having his teeth brushed.
+Tooth brushing is the best preventive measure when it comes to oral hygiene and should be done every two to three days in order to be most effective.
+Start when your dog is a puppy so it gets used to the feeling of having its teeth brushed.
 Puppies have 28 deciduous teeth that typically fall out by about six months of age.
 By this time, your dog should be on a regular tooth brushing routine.

 When your dog gets older, it may need dental cleanings more regularly, as its teeth weaken (and in some cases, fall out), and it is more susceptible to periodontal disease, which can become serious.